inteliense/klever_keys_cpp/README.md

 To effectively prevent someone from getting the keys by copying the library, edit the class file's <b>get</b> function default return value to a secure random hex value.
 This will make any brute force attempts impossible.

-The id strings in the get function of the class can be seen in the executable, however, they are 32 bytes in order for them to look like a 256 bit key or other string.
+The id strings in the get function of the class can be seen in the binary code, however, they are 32 bytes in order for them to look like a 256 bit key or other string.
 Be smart!

 <b>Don't forget to edit the variables in the CMakeLists.txt file to build and install the library as well as installing the boost library and openssl library</b>.